-‘Making a Murderer’: Brendan Dassey Not Part Of Steven Avery’s First Alibi
+‘Making A Murderer’: Brendan Dassey Not Part Of Steven Avery’s First Alibi

 In another version of events, Avery doesn’t visit Barb after Halbach leaves.
 He stays in his trailer and receives a phone call from Jodi, then has dinner at his mother’s.
 He also claims Bobby was home when Halbach was there but is unsure if he saw her take pictures or leave the property.

 Bobby Dassey would later testify that on October 31, 2005, he slept until 2 p.m.
 A short time later, he saw Halbach photograph his mother’s van and walk towards his uncle’s trailer.
-When he got out of the shower a few minutes later, he saw Halbach’s SUV, but did not see her or Avery.
+When he got out of the shower a few minutes later, he saw Halbach’s SUV but did not see her or Avery.

 Witness Rundown